corbindavenport/noplugin/README.md

 QuickChrome searches webpages for embedded QuickTime players, and plays the content with Chrome's built-in HTML5 player.
 QuickChrome will either replace the embedded code with Chrome's player, or a message to download the video if Chrome cannot play it.

 ---------------------------------------------------------
+__New in QuickChrome 1.1:__
+* Improved replacing QuickTime plugin objects with QuickChrome player.

 __New in QuickChrome 1.0:__
 * Initial release